Emergency Financial Help

 Note: there are no bursaries at Innis for the Summer session.
 A student is expected to work and save in the summer unless they can, without a doubt, afford summer school and still have money for the next Fall/Winter.

 International students have a tough time tapping into financial aid resources at the University.
-It stems, in a basic sense, from the fact that in obtaining a visa to study in Canada, international students are required to demonstrate and assure that they already have sufficient funds to meet the financial obligations of that study.
+It stems from the fact that in obtaining a visa to study in Canada, international students are required to demonstrate and assure that they already have sufficient funds to meet the financial obligations of that study.

 That said, if you are an international student and a sudden and unexpected financial crisis occurs while studying here, you can approach the Financial Aid Counselor to work on a special grant application to be considered by a special committee at Enrolment Services.
 They do not give out many such bursaries but they can sometimes help in one-time-only scenarios where something unexpected has affected a student’s expected financial resources.